Questions and answers about the ocelot and project impacts

 What has and hasn’t been done for ocelot conservation in the United States?

 Ocelot populations and habitat in Texas have been protected by the U.S. Fish & Wildlife Service (USFWS) in the National Wildlife Refuge System and at conservation easements as well as by private landowners like the East Foundation and the Yturria Ranch.
-Restoration of ocelot habitat (Tamaulipan thornscrub) promoted by agencies and non-governmental organizations on public and private lands has increased the available area for ocelots to live and breed.
+Restoration of ocelot habitat (Tamaulipan thornscrub) promoted by agencies and non-governmental organizations on public and private lands aims to increase the available area for ocelots to live and breed.
 Additionally, the Texas Department of Transportation has constructed wildlife crossings near ocelot habitat to reduce ocelots’ risk of mortality from vehicle strikes.
 A new ocelot population has never been reintroduced to Texas nor have any wild ocelots from other countries been translocated to Texas to add genetic diversity.

 If a new ocelot population is established, what type of impacts could there be on humans or our natural resources?